langflow-ai/langflow/docs/docs/Agents/agent-tool-calling-agent-component.md

 ## Add flows as tools

-An agent can use flows that are saved in your workspace as tools.
+An agent can use flows that are saved in your workspace as tools with the [flow as tool](/components-logic#flow-as-tool) component.

 1. To add a **Flow as tool** component, click and drag a **Flow as tool** component to your workspace.
 2. Select the flow you want the agent to use as a tool.